headlines-toolkit/ht-preferences-client/README.md

 # ht_preferences_client

-Client for managing user preferences for the headlines toolkit app.
+Abstract client for managing user preferences for the headlines toolkit app.

 ## Description